ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Introduction
-In this second part of the series, we will be setting up a [Jenkins Shared libraries](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
-Additionally, we will update `seed.groovy` from Part 1 to build a regular Pipeline and and Multibranch Pipeline for two [JHipster](https://www.jhipster.tech/) services.
+In this second part of the series, we will be setting up a [Jenkins Shared library](https://jenkins.io/doc/book/pipeline/shared-libraries/) to execute our Jenkins jobs.
+As the complexity and number of jobs you maintain grow, the use of Shared Libraries provides the ability to organize and version control your CI and CD processes.

+In order to get a practical application of our `seedJob`, we will also be including a regular Pipeline job and and Multibranch Pipeline job in `seed.groovy`.
+By the end of this series, you will have a foundation setup to onboard projects consistently as well as handle job specific stages during the running of your Jenkins jobs.

 ## Prerequisites
 1. Jenkins set up to use the [Jenkins Job DSL API](https://jenkinsci.github.io/job-dsl-plugin/)
 2. A Shared Library set up for Jenkins to use when creating and running jobs
-3. A couple JHipster microservices set up
+3. A couple [JHipster](https://www.jhipster.tech/) microservices set up
     * If you have never used JHipster or you need some help, checkout the [JHipster Quick Start](https://www.jhipster.tech/creating-an-app/) to spin up a microservice quickly.

 ## Part 2 Goals